tlseminar/tlseminar.github.io/web/content/projectideas.md

 - Contribute to tools automating use of ACME (e.g., for Let's Encrypt certificates).

+## Certificates

+- Analyze the built-in CAs trusted by Apple, Google, Microsoft, and Mozilla (or some other set of important vendors), and the process vendors use to decide whether or not a root CA should be included.

 ## Client UI

 - Most of the security indicators used by a browser can be spoofed,